neumaneuma/Blog/DecodingTheConfusingWorldOfEncodings/encodingPart2.md

 Okay, great.
 But how did we end up with `/zIzCg==`?
 I'll take this one step at a time to avoid confusion.

 Base64 has 64 characters in its alphabet.
 That means it only needs 6 bits to represent the whole alphabet (2<sup>6</sup> == 64).
 UTF-8 uses the leading bits in a byte as metadata to determine whether it's a starting byte or a continuation byte.
-Those bytes don't hold any information about the character being stored (the actual data).
+Those bytes don't hold any information about the character being stored (i.e., the actual data).
 In contrast, Base64 uses the entire byte as data.
 It has no metadata.
 However, as I mentioned it only uses 6 bits.
 A byte has 8 bits.
 How does this math line up?

 Let's start by examining the Base64 table, which looks very similar to the ASCII table: